pola-alper/ARGame/README.md

 # ARGame
 # About
-Its Augmented Reality demo Using vuforia SDK With Unity
+Its Augmented Reality demo Using vuforia SDK With Unity by using object tracking in this sample i am using 100 rupees bill to track it and insert the object above it
 # Technologies used
 * Vuforia
 * Unity